mloliveira-daitan/SDKExamples/api-examples/README.md

 	tail -f /var/log/tomcat7/catalina.out

-Now Verify the app is running - in a browswer type the url <path to AWS ec2 instance>/bandwidth-sdk-examples-1.0-SNAPSHOT
+Now Verify the app is running - in a browser type the url <path to AWS ec2 instance>/bandwidth-sdk-examples-1.0-SNAPSHOT

 To setup the phone number see the Routing the Phone Number section below.